andrewlalis/slf4d/README.md

 ## Making a Custom Provider

 To create a logging provider, simply implement the `LoggingProvider` interface defined in `slf4d.provider`.
 Note that your logging factory and handler should be `shared`, that is, they will be shared among all threads of an application which uses your provider.
+Consider using a mutex or `synchronized` in your handler or factory if it needs to access a shared resource.

 ## Why SLF4D?